Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 information from the user.
 No payment is required.

-13. “Basic” Plan includes:  50 Gb of data processing  per month, unlimited image processing, unlimited time, unlimited transactions, and use of the CDN.
+13. “Basic” Plan includes:  50 Gb of data processing  per month, unlimited image processing, unlimited time, unlimited transactions, 200 workflow API calls and use of the CDN.
 This Plan requires credit card information from the user.
-Payment of \$25 a month with \$0.45 per additional GB is required.
+Payment of \$25 a month is required.

-14. “Advanced” Plan includes: 200 Gb of data processing per month, unlimited image processing, unlimited time, unlimited transactions, and use of the CDN.
+14. “Advanced” Plan includes: 200 Gb of data processing per month, unlimited image processing, unlimited time, unlimited transactions, 500 workflow API calls, 1 custom domain name, and use of the CDN.
 This Plan requires credit card information from the user.
-Payment of \$80 a month with \$0.40 per additional GB is required.
+Payment of \$80 a month is required.

-15. “Advanced” Plan includes: 10 GB of data processing per month, unlimited image processing, unlimited time, unlimited transformations, and use of the CDN.
+15. “All Included” Plan includes: 1000 GB of data processing per month, unlimited image processing, unlimited time, unlimited transformations, 1000 workflow API calls, 5 custom domain names, and use of the CDN.
 This Plan requires credit card information from the user.
-Payment of \$5 a month with \$0.5 per additional GB is required.
+Payment of \$380 a month is required.

 16. “Enterprise” Plan: this is a custom plan offered by Pixboost to meet special customer needs.
 For further information on this Plan please